askui/askui-try-out/README.md

 On startup of this workspace, askui gets installed in the background and the first automation already started!

 Click on the tab _Simple Browser_ to see this workspace's GUI (Linux Desktop).
-What you are seeing is like a real GUI from a physical device, but in the cloud.
+What you see is like a real GUI from a physical device, but in the cloud.
 If you see red boxes like the one in the next picture around elements, it means the automation is ready to run:

 ![Red Box around the mouse on the desktop](img/red_boxes.png)